cerodell/fwf/markdown/WorkFlow.md

 ## Main Brach

-The main repository will always hold two evergreen branches:
+The repository currently has three main branches:

 - `master`
+- `wfr3`
-- `stable`
+- `dev-wfr4`

-The main branch should be considered origin/master and will be the main branch where the source code of HEAD always reflects a state with the latest delivered development changes for the next release.
-As a developer, you will be branching and merging from master.

-Consider origin/stable to always represent the latest code deployed to production.
-During day to day development, the stable branch will not be interacted with.

-When the source code in the master branch is stable and has been deployed, all of the changes will be merged into stable.
+### master
+  - is the current operational brnach and should not be touched unless merging from a development branch
+  - NOTE: master is currently working with wrf3 (ie WFRT's WAN00CP-04) forecast.

+### wfrt3
+  - this brnach is to run cases studies of the wrf3 (ie WFRT's WAN00CP-04)
+  - it runs fwf in both the 4 km and 12 km met domains
+  - currently working with 2018 datasets
+  - used for developing a Fire Behavior Predcitons system for use in the smoke plume rise paramiterzation study.

+### dev-wfr4
+  - this is a development branch to operationalze the new wrf4 domain (ie WFRT's WAN00CG-01)
+  - it runs fwf in both the 4 km and 12 km met domains

+#### Quick Commands
-`$ git checkout stable                               // change to the stable branch`
+`$ git checkout                                     // change to the stable branch`

 `$ git merge master                                  // forces creation of commit object during merge`